SectioKW/EnigmaMachine/README.md

 - `reflector.py`: The implementation of the reflector used in the Enigma Machine.
 - `KeyReader.py`: KeyReader class to read the key from keySetting.json
 - `keySetting.json`: The key setting file for the Enigma Machine.
+- `visual.py`: The visual implementation of the Enigma Machine.
+- `enigmavisual.py`: The Enigma machine with visual wrapper.

 Key Setting:
 - `plugboard`: The plugboard setting for the Enigma Machine. (e.g. {"A": "B", "C": "D"})